MedSolut AG

 Safety first: Order high quality gas detector from MedSolut.com!

-You want to increase the safety of your laboratory or your equipment and have decided to buy a gas detector?
-Please contact us so that our expert advisors can provide you with competent and personal advice and help you to find the optimum device for your application.
-You can reach us by phone at +49 30 2096579 00 or by e-mail at [email protected]
+You want to increase the safety of your laboratory or your equipment and have decided to buy a gas meter or other measuring devices (e.g. for measuring electricity)?
+Feel free to contact us so that our expert consultants can provide you with competent and personal advice and help you find the optimal device for your application.
+You can reach us by phone at +49 30 2096579 00 or via e-mail at info@medsolut.com.